hendrikdutoit/SQLAlchemyExample/.github/ISSUE_TEMPLATE/bugfix.md

 ---
 name: BugFix Report
-about: Report a bug in the system
+about: An error or defect causing incorrect or unexpected behavior; typically fixed in regular development cycles.
 title: "[BugFix]: "
 labels:
   - bugfix